Tag

 Image used with permission by copyright holder

-Whether you’re a music fanatic or cinephile, you can use an Apple to expand your at-home A/V experience.
+Whether you’re a music fanatic or cinephile, you can use an Apple HomePod mini to expand your at-home A/V experience.
 For starters, the HomePod mini is an excellent way to listen to your favorite playlists.
 The speaker’s sound is surprisingly room-filling for its size and includes Thread connectivity to help with your other smart home accessories.
 Purchase multiple HomePod minis, and you can pair them together to create 360-degree stereo sound.

 If you’re willing to drop a bit more cash, you can snag the new HomePod 2023 for $299.
 It offers everything found in the HomePod mini, although you’ll be treated to radically improved audio.
 Thanks to its larger footprint, the HomePod manages to pack in a high-excursion woofer, a beamforming array of five tweeters, and supports Spatial Audio and Room sensing to optimize its performance regardless of where you place it.
 In other words, the HomePod is a massive upgrade over the HomePod mini and is perfect for creating room-filling sound.